lvanness7690/pwa-text-editor/README.md

 Navigate through the editor to manage your notes and snippets efficiently.

-## Credits

-Developed by Leighton Van Ness.

-## License

-This project is licensed under the [MIT License](LICENSE.txt).

----

 ## Features

 - Offline functionality for creating and editing text content
 - Data persistence using IndexedDB
 - Progressive Web Application (PWA) capabilities for reliability and accessibility

+## Credits

+Developed by Leighton Van Ness with starter code from Columbia EDx Bootcamp

-## How to Contribute
+## License

-Contributions are welcome!
-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.

-If you find any bugs or issues, please report them [here](https://github.com/lvanness7690/pwa-text-editor/issues).
+Please refer to the license in the repo.